induane/asinine-website/topics/articles/2019/editorial/article_35.rst

 authentication systems don't actually store your passwords anywhere; they store the *hash*.

-This normally comes in the form of a mapping between a userename and a password hash value:
+This normally comes in the form of a mapping between a username and a password hash value:

 ============  ============================================
-  Username                                          Output
+  Username                                            Hash
 ============  ============================================
 jane          ``0beec7b5ea3f0fdbc95d0dd47f3c5bc275da8a33``
 chris         ``5f13610453fd0dabebe3d680e0b2990619bf138c``